Ricardo Alegría: Awards and recognition

 Alegría received recognition and honorary degrees from cultural and architectural organizations in Peru, Venezuela, Mexico, and the Dominican Republic.
 The city of Havana recognized his influence in the project to remodel the city's historical district (similar to Alegría's work in Old San Juan) by honoring him with a plaque, placed in front of the basilica de San Francisco de Asis in Old Havana, Cuba.

-Puerto Rican folk duo Los Niños Estelares dedicated a tribute song to Alegría, named "Alegría, Doctor Alegría", in their 2010 album, Namasté.
+Puerto Rican folk duo Los Niños Estelares dedicated a tribute song to Alegría, named "Alegría, Doctor Alegría", on their 2010 album, Namasté.
 In it they describe many of Alegría's accomplishments, his educational background, and -partly in jest, due to Alegría's impressive credentials- likened him to Indiana Jones.
 In the lyrics, they name Alegría "the last Puerto Rican hero."

-In 2011, the Museo de las Américas host a special exhibit, "Richard Alegría: An Intimate Look", featuring photographs by Chendo Pérez.
+In 2011, the Museo de las Américas hosted a special exhibit, "Richard Alegría: An Intimate Look", featuring photographs by Chendo Pérez.
 In 2021, the museum and filmmaker Amalia García Padilla released the documentary 500 and 100: Ricardo Alegría on the Isleta de San Juan, commemorating the 500th anniversary of San Juan with narration by Alegría.

 Puerto Rican artist Lorenzo Homar honored Alegría in an artistic graphic poster.
 Nobel laureate Mario Vargas Llosa was inspired by Alegría and included a fictional character based on him, named Ricardo Santurce, in the play El loco de los balcones.

 Personal life

+Alegría never learned to swim, dance or drive, a reflection of a monk-like life of study.
+On his vacations, he usually collected pieces and became acquainted with the folklore and artisans of whatever place he found himself in.

+He owned six pigs named Guasábara, Huracán, Agüeybaná, Yayael, Atabey and Caona.
+After his father died in 1965, his mother moved in with them.
+Alegría suggested the name for the University of Turabo, where he later helped establish an Etnographic Museum and a Center of Humanistic Studies, as well as digs at Cagüitas and Punta Candelero.

+Marriage and family

+In 1947, Alegría married Pons Castañer and moved away from the family house, relocating at No. 405 Floral Park.
+That same year, he and his siblings purchased their parents' house.
+On October 15, 1951, the couple had their second son, José Francisco.
+Years later, children would visit his father's excavations and he would pay them.
+Alegría was afraid of snakes, a situation that he learned to deal with as they emerged during excavations.
+In his house, Alegría built a library similar to the one in his childhood house and incorporated the remnants of that original collection, decorating it with a Carlos Marichal painting of his father as an homage.
+In 1977, his mother died.
+Alegría lived with Pons in the second floor of the couple's Old San Juan house well into old age.
+His eponymous son and his family inhabited the first floor.
+Alegría lived surrounded by ongoing projects, investigations and books that were in the process of being completed, littering the house with binders.
+In 1993, his son José Francisco died.